Realferuzbek/carilla/README.md

 Clean separation between product, infrastructure, and ML.

-This prototype is a thin vertical slice of a larger idea: it is intentionally small, but built like the first step of a real product.
+This prototype is a thin vertical slice of a larger idea: it is intentionally small, but built like the first step of a real product!